Rafael17/cryptoalerts-notifications/README.md

-# Crypto Alerts - Telegram Service
+# Crypto Alerts - Notifications Service
-Poll Telegram API for messages to the assigned Bot and run web server that receives requests to notify users https://rafaelarcieri.com/
+1. Poll Telegram API for messages to the assigned Bot
+2. Web server that receives messages to be sent to Telegarm or Alexa https://rafaelarcieri.com/

 ## Local Installation